Privacy Policy

 22. Privacy Training.
 All employees are required to complete a privacy training course upon hire and at least annually thereafter and in accordance with changes in law.

 23. Privacy Officer Duties.
-Exponent Health’s Privacy Officer is responsible for:
+Expion Health’s Privacy Officer is responsible for:

 a.
-Ensuring Exponent Health compliance with federal and state privacy laws.
+Ensuring Expion Health compliance with federal and state privacy laws.

 b.
 Creating a risk assessment (reviewed as needed) of business processes, systems, and